ashleybaxter/iamashley/_posts/2017-03-27-a-look-at-jacks-figures-7-months-in.markdown

 layout: post
 title:  "A Look At Jack's Figures 7 Months In"
 date:   2017-03-27
-banner_image: 7_months.jpg
+featured_image: assets/images/posts/7_months.jpg
-tags: [business, jack, launch, stats]
+tags: [business, with-jack, launch, stats]
 ---
-3 months ago I wrote <a href="/2016/12/16/jacks-year-in-review/">Jack's year in review</a> post.
+3 months ago I wrote <a href="/2016/12/16/jacks-year-in-review/">With Jack's year in review</a> post.
 This was after only 4 months in business—1 of which was a soft launch.
 After putting my 81st customer on cover this week, I looked at some of the same figures that lead to that post.

 Three months ago, my figures looked like this: